Bob Howsam: In Cincinnati: Engineering the 'Big Red Machine'

 Then, in two masterful 1971 trades, Howsam acquired second baseman Joe Morgan (in a deal that included May and Helms) from the Houston Astros and outfielder George Foster from the Giants (for utility infielder Frank Duffy).
-In Cincinnati, Morgan would win consecutive NL Most Valuable Player awards in 1975–76 and earn credentials as a member of the Hall of Fame.
-Foster won the 1977 NL MVP award as he hit 52 home runs for the Reds —the only player to crack the half-century HR mark in the 1970s or 1980s.
+In Cincinnati, Morgan won consecutive NL Most Valuable Player awards in 1975–76 and earned credentials for membership in the Hall of Fame.
+Foster won the 1977 NL MVP award when he belted 52 home runs for the Reds — the only player to crack the half-century HR mark in the 1970s or 1980s.

-The 1976 Cincinnati club, which won 102 regular season games, then swept both the Phillies in the 1976 National League Championship Series and the Yankees in the 1976 World Series, is considered one of the strongest in baseball history.
-The Sporting News named Howsam Major League Executive of the Year for 1973—ironically, a season in which the powerhouse Reds dropped the NLCS to the underdog New York Mets.
+The 1976 Cincinnati Reds won 102 regular season games, then swept both the Phillies in the 1976 National League Championship Series and the Yankees in the 1976 World Series.
+It is considered one of the strongest teams in baseball history.
+The Sporting News named Howsam Major League Executive of the Year for 1973; ironically, that season the powerhouse Reds dropped the NLCS to the underdog New York Mets.

 Howsam reportedly had considerably more authority than most general managers of the time.
 The team's owners during his tenure (first Dale, then Louis Nippert) largely left the team's day-to-day operations in his hands, and he added the title of team president in 1973.
 He even represented the Reds at owners' meetings.
 Under his watch, the Reds were known for their strict policies on player appearance.
 Players were not allowed to have facial hair (a policy that continued long after Howsam left the team) and were required to wear their uniform pants and socks in a specific fashion.
-However, Howsam was especially known for his conservatism regarding labor relations; under him, the Reds were among the hardliners during the 1972 strike.
+Howsam was especially known for his conservatism regarding labor relations; under him, the Reds were among the hardliners during the 1972 strike.

 After the dynasty

-While accepting the 1976 World Series trophy after the Reds' sweep of the Yankees, and with the advent of free agency, which marked that season, Howsam stated that there may never again be a collection of players like the 1976 Reds on a single MLB team.
-Howsam traded Tony Pérez to the Montreal Expos in the months following the 1976 title.
-Don Gullett left the Reds after the 1976 season and signed with the Yankees.
-The Reds finished second in the NL West to the Los Angeles Dodgers, despite Howsam engineering a big mid-season trade for future Hall of Fame pitcher Tom Seaver.
-Approaching his 60th birthday at the close of the 1977 season, Howsam turned over his general manager responsibilities to a longtime assistant, Dick Wagner.
-The Reds finished second to the Dodgers again in 1978 and Rose left via free agency in the winter of 1978.
-Wagner fired Sparky Anderson after the 1978 season after Anderson refused to fire key members of his coaching staff.
+The advent of free agency came upon baseball right after the Reds' 1976 title.
+Facing the looming question of whom to play first base—34-year-old incumbent, team leader, and future Hall of Famer Tony Pérez or 25-year-old Dan Driessen—Howsam chose Driessen; Pérez and left-hander Will McEnaney were sent to the Montreal Expos in exchange for veteran pitcher Woodie Fryman and reliever Dale Murray.
+Many players, along with Anderson and Howsam himself, believed that the loss of Pérez in the clubhouse played a key factor in the decline of the team in the following years.